lizhouf/CHSTA/README.md

 | 5           |2020-03-22      |2020-03-29      |673,625                |
 | 6           |2020-03-31      |2020-04-07      |610,910                |

+*** Wave 4 data is split into 4A and 4B due to the complete data file exceeding the maximum data size on Github.

 ## Contact
 Please contact Lizhou Fan at **lizhou@ucla.edu** if you have any question.